 Prefrontal area

-functioning that allows programming, developing, sequencing, executing and supervising any planning or behavior aimed at achieving goals, decision making and attention control.
+According to Portellano et al. (2009) its main function is executive functioning which allows programming, developing, sequencing, executing and supervising any planning or behavior directed toward goal achievement, decision-making and attention control.
 For this reason, it is the most important area in the study of executive functions.
-Moreover, it is located in the frontal lobe of the brain.
-Therefore, this extensive network of executive functions is found primarily in the prefrontal cortex.
+In addition, it is located in the frontal lobe of the brain.
+Therefore, this extensive network of executive functions is fundamentally found in the prefrontal cortex.

 Definition and characteristics of the reading process